 Readers of Hostages to India, to which this book is a sequel, will remember that from the year 1786 onwards, the decrees of the Directors of the East India Company had piled disqualification upon disqualification on Anglo-Indians.
 They might not inherit, purchase, or possess landed property.
 They were banned from the major civil services, and from the rank and file of the British and Indian armies.
 Restrictions were placed on their education.
-Seeing their deepening discontent, there were many who openly declared that, like the proverbial worm, Anglo-Indians would yet turn upon their oppressors : that the day would come when they would combine with
+Seeing their deepening discontent, there were many who openly declared that, like the proverbial worm, Anglo-Indians would yet turn upon their oppressors: that the day would come when they would combine with

 Indians, and drive the British out of India as the negroes and mulattoes had recently expelled the Spaniards from Hayti.
 The Mutiny came, but not that day.
-When the revolt had been suppressed, to mollify the reproach under which Indians in general had fallen, a patriotic Hindu apologist published The Mutinies and the People, or Statements of Native Fidelity exhibited during the Out-break of 1857-58.
-Anglo-Indians needed no champion to document their loyalty, or to scoff at scaremongers like Lord Valentia.
-Nevertheless, it would have been singularly fortunate for these pages had the copious official and non-official literature relating to the Mutiny sorted Anglo-Indian from European, and chronicled separately the vital services which Anglo-Indian manhood, and womanhood, and youth had rendered the Fatherland in its hour of peril and dire distress.
+When the revolt had been suppressed, to mollify the reproach under which Indians in general had fallen, a patriotic Hindu apologist published The Mutinies and the People, or Statements of Native Fidelity exhibited during the Outbreak of 1857-58.
+Anglo-Indians needed no champion to document their loyalty, or to scoff at scaremongers like Lord Valentia.\\ Nevertheless, it would have been singularly fortunate for these pages had the copious official and non-official literature relating to the Mutiny sorted Anglo-Indian from European, and chronicled separately the vital services which Anglo-Indian manhood, and womanhood, and youth had rendered the Fatherland in its hour of peril and dire distress.
 But at the moment there appeared to be no reason for anyone to discriminate between an Englishman and his India-born sons and daughters.
-Accordingly, as in 1757 so again in 1857, no skin-deep, odious distinctions.
+Accordingly, as in 1757 so again in 1857, no skin-deep, odious distinctions were made when the salvation of the corporate whole depended upon the solidarity of its parts.

-In 1806 Lord Valentia warned the East India Company against the day when Anglo-Indians would join hands with Indians and expel the British from India.
-Cf. Hostages to India, page 27. were made when the salvation of the corporate whole depended upon the solidarity of its parts.
+\ In 1806 Lord Valentia warned the East India Company against the day when Anglo-Indians would join hands with Indians and expel the British from India.
+Cf. Hostages to India, page 27.